scientist-softserv/webstore/README.md

     npm install
     yarn link # now there is a magic symlink in `~/.config/yarn/link` usable by the webstore app

-And you have to decide how often you want to rebuild the component library:
+If there are changes to the component library, you will need to rebuild in order to get the newest changes.
+You can either rebuild manually after changes are made, or have the webstore continually "watch" for changes:

     npm run build-lib # for a onetime build npm run watch-lib # for a continuous build